andrew/ultimate-awesome/README.md

 - [open-computational-neuroscience-resources](https://github.com/asoplata/open-computational-neuroscience-resources) - A publicly-editable collection of open computational neuroscience resources.
 - [Awesome-React-Native-Education](https://github.com/hsavit1/Awesome-React-Native-Education) - Use this to learn React Native.
 - [awesome-pokemon](https://github.com/tobiasbueschel/awesome-pokemon) - :video_game: A curated list of awesome Pokémon & Pokémon Go resources, tools and more.
+- [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-ChatGPT-resource-zh](https://github.com/DeepTecher/awesome-ChatGPT-resource-zh) - 精选 OpenAI 的 [ChatGPT]( 资源清单, 跟随最新资源并添加中文相关Work.
 - [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.